Mekacher-Anis/LUH-Labor-Rechnernetze-scripts/src/session1/README.md

 ### Description
 I've created an "exact" replica of lab environment that we're supposed to work with in Emulab using docker/compose.

+Almost everything from the lab can be tested except for experiments that involve changing the TCP modes (Tahoe, Reno, cubic...) in the kernel.
+This is a limitation of docker containers as they share the same kernel as their docker host and must therefore use the same mode.
+So you sadly can't test the last experiments from the lab that test the effect of different TCP modes.

 The topology is a Dumbbell topology like the following one.

 ![topology](./topology.png)